mrgaaron/docs/source/index.rst

 Code examples
 -------------

-Here's how to create devices:
+Here's how to create a client:

-.. snippet-display:: create-device
+.. snippet-display:: create-client

 Here's one with no defined snippets: